30 Brilliant Large Group Games and Workshop Activities

 Doodling Together

-Doodling Together is a fun and creative icebreaker where the group gets to collaboratively draw postcards through a series of instructions as participants complete the postcards started by others.
+Doodling Together is a fun and creative game where the group gets to collaboratively draw postcards through a series of instructions as participants complete the postcards started by others.
 You can simply use this technique in parallel groups as the instructions are easy to follow.

 It is a great group activity to establish creative confidence, collaborate effortlessly and build capacity for working together as a workshop group.
 Large group games rarely have the potential to be more hilarious and creative!